business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

 Psychologist Carol Dweck coined the term “growth mindset” to describe a way to change the educational process.
-Dweck and her team observed how some students were distraught by even the smallest setbacks, while others were able to rebound from failure and keep going.
+Dweck and her team observed how some students were troubled by even the smallest setbacks while others were able to rebound from failure and keep going.

 Although the growth mindset was designed to change the way kids are taught in schools, it can be leveraged in many different areas.
-For instance, by adopting a growth mindset, you can make your business more successful.
+For instance, adopting a growth mindset can make your business more successful.

 What is a growth mindset?

-For example, when studying different types of praise in school, Dweck and her research team found that it’s best to praise effort over intelligence.
-Praising someone for being smart encourages a fixed mindset, while praising hard work focuses on effort and encourages a growth mindset.
+For example, when studying different types of praise in school, Dweck and her research team found that praising effort over intelligence is best.
+Praising someone for being smart encourages a fixed mindset while praising hard work focuses on effort and fosters a growth mindset.
 [Related article: How Informal Feedback Can Improve Employee Performance]

 Many people believe intelligence and abilities are innate and unchangeable.
-But when they focus on their strategies, they can learn to adjust and receive the results they want.
+However, by focusing on their strategies, they can learn to adjust and receive the results they want.

 FYIDid you know

-Soft skills such as emotional intelligence are often dismissed as talents that either you have or you don’t.
-But most people can develop emotional intelligence skills if they put in the work and keep a growth mindset.
+Soft skills such as emotional intelligence are often dismissed as talents you have or don’t have.
+However, most people can develop emotional intelligence skills if they put in the work and keep a growth mindset.

 Growth mindset vs. fixed mindset